THE LED WALL BUYING GUIDE

 - Indoor or Outdoor – Will the video wall be used indoor or outdoor primarily?
 This is very important and will affect the overall price as outdoor panels are more expensive.

 - Audience distance from video wall placement – How close will your audience be to the video wall?
-LED panels come in a variety of resolutions, also referred to as pixel pitch.
+LED wall panels come in a variety of resolutions, also referred to as pixel pitch.
 Generally speaking, the lower the pixel pitch, the higher the cost.
-The pixel pitch is measured by the distance between each individual LED on the face of the panel.
+The pixel pitch is measured by the distance between each individual LED Screen on the face of the panel.

 - Installation method – Will the video wall be ground supported, flown in the air or wall mounted?
 Each of the methods come with its own set of specific equipment needed.
 Knowing your install method will help narrow down exact cost of the project.